n8n-io/n8n-docs/docs/reference/keyboard-shortcuts.md

 # Keyboard Shortcuts

-The following keyboard shortcuts can currently be used:
+The following keyboard shortcuts can be used:

 ## General